magentaqin/build-your-own-react/README.md

 myReact.render(<App />, document.getElementById('root'));
 ```

-This workflow below explains how a simply "Hello World" is rendered through `my-react`.
+This workflow below explains how a simply "Hello World" is rendered through `my-react`. ( You can directly open this link: http://static.breword.com/myreact-hello-world-workflow.png in new tab.)

 ![](http://static.breword.com/myreact-hello-world-workflow.png)